horejsek/lunchtimeandel/README.md

-## LunchTimeAnděl
+# LunchTimeAnděl

 At work we wanted some app which tell us where to go to lunch.
-After some time I wanted to try node.js and so I opened editor and started write this web app.
+After some time I wanted to try node.js and so I opened editor and started to write this web app.

-# If you want to help (as feature creator)
+## If you want to help…

+### …as feature creator

 Just create new issue at GitHub or send me e-mail to horejsekmichal [at] gmail.com.

-# If you want to help (as developer)
+### …as developer

 Firstly you have to install some dependencies.
-Just run:
+Just run following command or open `Makefile` and do it by hand:

     make install-dependencies

-Then you can already start node.js server with this command:
+Then you can start node.js server with this command:

     make run

 That's all!
-Now you can help me to add some cool features. ;) But remember: it have to be stay for user easy to use, clean and quick to load.
+Now you can help me to add some cool features. ;-) But remember: it has to be for user easy to use, clean and quick to load.

 # Fork